 Illinois courts can have specific jurisdiction even if the defendant does not live in Illinois, is not an Illinois business, or is not served in Illinois.
 This test, generally, is whether the defendant activities have effected a person or commerce in Illinois, such as (depending on the facts), conducting business in Illinois; harming a person or damaging property in Illinois, or owning, using, or possessing Illinois real estate.Minimum Contacts

 The ultimate, overriding test for whether an Illinois Court may exercise personal jurisdiction over nonresident defendant is whether each defendant - on a case by case basis - has "minimum contacts" with Illinois.
 Whatever the contacts with Illinois may be, they must comport with fairness and justice, i.e., due process.
 Otherwise, an Illinois court may not enter orders that affect the nonresident defendant.

 The lawyers at Lubin Austermuehle have over thirty-years of experience litigating personal jurisdiction claims for our business and individual clients.
 We carefully review personal jurisdiction issues before bringing suit for our clients and if our clients are haled into Illinois courts when there is no jurisdiction, we have achieved dismissal of the claims against them.
 Conveniently located in Chicago and Elmhurst, Illinois, we have successfully litigated personal jurisdiction issues in federal and state courts all over the Chicago area.
-To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call on our toll-free number at (833) 306-4933 or locally at (630) 333-0333.
+To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.